Yberamos/alsvc_emlparser/README.md

 This service will first extract headers from a given eml using the email module, then it will attempt to parse the file to check if it was created by one of the software selected in the options.
-To do so, the parsing method is called in a try statement with an except EXCEPTION.
+To do so, the parsing method is called in a try statement wit.
 The try can have 4 outcomes:

 * it was an eml from the software and there was no problem -> the service continue